NETWAYS/icinga2-notification-telegram/README.md

 # Notification by Telegram
-Sending Icinga 2 notifications via Telegram!
+Send Icinga 2 notifications via Telegram.

-Special thanks to contributing [steadfasterX](https://github.com/steadfasterX) and [Tom](https://github.com/Thomas-Gelf) :-)

 ## Preparing
 ### Create your bot

 <img src="img/Telegram.png" width="25%" align="right">

-Obviously you need a bot to begin:
+You need a bot to begin:

 Follow the [official Telegram guide](https://core.telegram.org/bots) and do not forget to grab your bot `API TOKEN` (referred to here as `BOTTOKEN`) afterwards